tabrezakhtar/portfolio2024/src/pages/posts/dev-with-8gb.md

   ...
 ```

 In my case, I already have a MongoDB Cloud (Atlas) account.
 I decided instead to create a dev MongoDB there instead.
 My API now connects directly to the dev DB from localhost.
+For me, this is a better solution than running the database locally, and it's one less thing to spin up when I start my local dev servers.

 ### WSL2
 I decided to remove WSL2.
 On 8GB, it feels slow to use, and I'm not in need of a full Linux environment anymore.
 I am using [Git Bash](https://gitforwindows.org/) on Windows, and it works fine.